metal-stack/docs/docs/src/installation/troubleshoot.md

 When a machine has no partition, the [metal-hammer](https://github.com/metal-stack/metal-hammer) has not yet registered the machine at the [metal-api](https://github.com/metal-stack/metal-api).
 Instead, the machine was created through metal-stack's event machinery, which does not have a lot of information about a machine (e.g. a PXE boot event was reported from the pixiecore).

-This can usually happen on the very first boot of a machine and the machine's [hardware is not supported](../overview/hardware.md) by metal-stack, leading to the [bmc-catcher](https://github.com/metal-stack/bmc-catcher) being unable to report BMC details to the metal-api (a bmc-catcher report sets the partition id of a machine) and the metal-hammer not finishing the machine registration phase.
+This can usually happen on the very first boot of a machine and the machine's [hardware is not supported](../overview/hardware.md) by metal-stack, leading to the [metal-bmc](https://github.com/metal-stack/metal-bmc) being unable to report BMC details to the metal-api (a metal-bmc report sets the partition id of a machine) and the metal-hammer not finishing the machine registration phase.

 To resolve this issue, you need to identify the machine in your metal-stack partition that emits PXE boot events and find the reason why it is not properly booting into the metal-hammer.
 The console logs of this machine should enable you to find out the root cause.